 New Zealand operates one of the strictest quality assurance programmes for shellfish in the world, testing both the shellfish and the water in which it grows.

-Water quality is rigorously and constantly monitored with testing carried out to specifications and standards set by the U.S Food and Drug Administration, European Union and NZ Food Safety Authority.
+Water quality is rigorously and constantly monitored with testing carried out to specifications and standards set by the US Food and Drug Administration, European Union and NZ Food Safety Authority.

 Under this stringent monitoring programme no shellfish product can be harvested from farms without confirmation that water testing during the growing cycle, rainfall monitoring and product testing has declared it as safe.